Michael-lvl/homelab/architecture/overview.md

 ## Overview

-This project documents the design and implementation of a virtualized homelab built using VirtualBox.
+This documents the design and implementation of a virtualized homelab built using VirtualBox.

 The lab consists of:
 - Kali Linux